benderlidze/bbw/_exchanges/localbitcoins.md

 website_url: http://buybitcoinww.co/local_bitcoins
 contribute: localbitcoins
 location: Finland
-cat: p2p, global
+cat: p2p, popular
 weight: 8
 summary: LocalBitcoins is a P2P Bitcoin exchange.
 Buyers and sellers agree on trade terms, and LocalBitcoins is used as escrow.
-summarylong: LocalBitcoins is a P2P Bitcoin exchange and escrow service.
+summarylong: LocalBitcoins is a peer-to-peer Bitcoin exchange.
 Buyers and sellers agree on trade terms, and LocalBitcoins makes sure the trade goes through with no problems for both parties.
 LocalBitcoins is considered a good way to buy bitcoins privately or with cash.
 privacy_score: 9
 limits_score: 7
 speed_score: 9